oscarricardosan/GettingAndCleaningData_ProjectCourse/README.md

 10. Merge the data of train.

 11. Merge train and test.
-12. Meltf of the end data.
+12. Meltf of the final data.
 13. Write table in the working Directory.